kitnil/guix-artwork/website/posts/gnu-guix-and-guixsd-0.14.0-released.md

     for unbound variables.
-  - GuixSD has a new [bootloader API](https://www.gnu.org/software/guix/manual/html_node/Bootloader-Configuration.html#Bootloader-Configuration), which has allow GuixSD to gain support not just for GRUB (UEFI and BIOS) but also U-Boot and Extlinux.
+  - GuixSD has a new [bootloader API](https://www.gnu.org/software/guix/manual/html_node/Bootloader-Configuration.html#Bootloader-Configuration), which has allowed GuixSD to gain support not just for GRUB (UEFI and BIOS) but also U-Boot and Extlinux.
 This paves the way to a GuixSD port to ARM-based devices, which fearless hackers are soon going to [make a